TRADEMARK LAW

 If you have not registered your trademark with the United States Patent and Trademark Office, you may hold common law rights to your trademark.
 Generally, common law trademarks may be enforced through federal or state law unfair competition claims.

 If you have registered your trademark with the United States Patent and Trademark Office, you may file a trademark infringement claim in federal court.
-However, before taking that step, it is often prudent to send a cease and desist letter to the party which you believe is infringing.
-Often, a trademark cease and desist letter sent by a trademark lawyer will allow the matter to be resolved without litigation.
+However, before taking that step, it is often prudent to send a cease-and-desist letter to the party which you believe is infringing.
+Often, a trademark cease and desist letter sent by a trademark lawyer will allow the matter to be resolved without costly litigation.

 Remedies for trademark infringement include injunctions against further infringement, monetary damages and recovery of attorney’s fees for a successful trademark plaintiff.
 Generally, the infringer’s profits, lost profits, or reasonable royalties can be recovered from the defendant for trademark infringement.

-If you believe that someone is infringing your trademark, please contact our trademark lawyers today.
+If you believe that someone is infringing your trademark, please contact our lawyers for trademark protection today.

-If you have been accused of trademark infringement, our trademark lawyers can help.
-Ritter Spencer PLLC offers cost-effective and efficient litigation solutions.
+If you have been accused of trademark infringement, you need an attorney well-versed in trademark law.
+Ritter Spencer Cheng PLLC in Dallas, TX, offers cost-effective and efficient trademark infringement litigation, trademark services, and solutions.
 Please contact us today to discuss your defense.